chauff/cse1500-web-transcripts/README.md

 # Web and Database Technology (CSE1500)

 Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here.
+At the moment, only Web topics are covered.

 ## Required/recommended tools